gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 $$
 \mathcal{Z} = \sum\limits_{i \in \text{states}} e^{-\frac{\epsilon_i}{k_BT}},
 $${#eq:partition_function_def}
-ensuring that the distribution is normalized (meaning probability sums to 1).
+ensuring that the distribution is normalized.
 Therefore, if we are interested in computing the probability of a given allosteric protein being in the active state, we merely  have to enumerate all of the Boltzmann weights (given by the numerator in @Eq:boltzmann) and compute